droidxp/droidfax-fork/artifacts/README.txt

 The raw study results are located under testbed/results, where the folders hold the raw results for the three characterization dimensions (General/Structure, ICC, Security).
-The folder names are those of the dimensions suffixed with ¡®Report¡¯; for ICC results, an additional folder called interAppICCReport holds the results related to inter-app ICC metrics.
+The folder names are those of the dimensions suffixed with 'Report'; for ICC results, an additional folder called interAppICCReport holds the results related to inter-app ICC metrics.
 Under each folder, the .txt files are raw characterization results and the R and Python scripts are used for visualizing and/or tabulating the results, outcome of which